Being a bit of a cheapskate, I’m always on the look-out for free (or failing that very cheap) things to do.

 There’s a lot of street art to see too, although it’s quite spread out.
 Brisbane doesn’t have the reputation for tolerance of street art that you find in Melbourne or in Sydney’s Newtown (in fact, quite the reverse and there have been many initiatives to clean up the ‘unsightly’ graffiti), but a few pieces have started to appear over recent years.

-Then you can go and look at the ten pillars; these are the seven-metre-high pillars holding up the railway, covered in artworks.
-The artworks were commissioned for the G20 summit in 2014.
+Then you can go and look at the ten pillars; these are the seven-metre-high pillars holding up the railway, which are covered in artworks.
+These were commissioned for the G20 summit in 2014.

 Other good bets for street art is West End or Fortitude Valley areas, but like I said they are all a bit spread out.